Ark Dickens Christmas Fayre

 - Clare De Lotbiniere - School Counsellor

-- Jenny Cayley - Commissioned Speech and Language Therapist
+- Jenny Done - Commissioned Speech and Language Therapist

 Support is provided in a variety of ways.
 It aims to reinforce the school behaviour policy and to work closely with children and parents to support and empower them to overcome the difficulties they face.
 These may include low self-esteem, emotional issues, behaviour difficulties and poor social skills.